BenedettoSimone/Lipnet-ITA/README.md

 └───...
     └───...
 ```

+Since we need  ``25fps`` videos, and since the experiment was conducted by recording with different devices, we converted the videos to 25fps.
+To do that we executed the script ``change_fps/change_fps.py``.
+After that we replaced, with the newly created videos, the videos in the ``DATASET`` folder.

 ### 2.2 Forced alignment
 Then, we applied for each video the audio and text synchronization (aka forced alignment) using [Aeneas](https://github.com/readbeyond/aeneas).